 When it comes to throwing large parties, communication is key.
 Maybe you're coordinating with outside services: florists, caterers, and entertainment.
 Maybe you've invited 150 people and you NEED to know who can make it so you can get your seating chart finalized.
 Even if you're hosting a smaller soiree, the emails are going to fly.

 If you have trouble staying on top of email anyway, you'll want to use an inbox manager to make your job easier.
-Unibox lets you group and filter your emails, bringing much-needed order to the chaos of RSVPs, guest lists, and menus so you can breathe easier.
+Canary Mail lets you group and filter your emails, unsubscribe from newsletters with a click, as well as pin, move, and snooze emails.

 Party planning checklist template

 Once you've got the right tools for the job, it's time to make a checklist for yourself.

 No two parties are the same (no two good ones, anyway) but we've pulled together a party planning template that you can adapt for any shindig.
 It's grouped from the earliest tasks all the way down to the day of the party.